-Form CT-32-A/B, Combined Group Detail Spreadsheet, is a breakdown form on which all the individual member information is included.
-The lines on this form are identical to the lines on Form CT-32-A. Therefore separate line instructions are not needed.
+Form CT-32-A/B, Combined Group Detail Spreadsheet, is a breakdown form for all the individual member information.
+The lines on this form are identical to the lines on Form CT-32-A. Therefore, separate line instructions are not needed.